 Why Indonesian sauce?
 We’ll have to take a quick look at Indonesian history to explain that.
 Indonesia used to be a Dutch colony for centuries (from 1605-1945).
 In the early 20th century, the importance of getting an education grew and many Indonesians migrated to the Netherlands for schooling.
 In the mid 20th century, the Indonesian Industrial Revolution catalyzed the migration of hundreds of thousands of Indonesians to the Netherlands.
 This large Indonesian population brought their food and flavors with them leading to many Indo-Dutch fusion dishes.

 Different restaurants and eateries throughout Holland and the Netherlands have their own versions of war fries, many of them creating their own sauces in-house.
 However, the most traditional version only contains the three toppings listed above.

 How do you pronounce patatje oorlog?

 It’s pronounced pa-TA-che OR-loch.
-The 3rd syllable in patatje kinda trails off and the 2nd syllable in oorlog sounds like the “ch” in challah.
+The 3rd syllable in the first word “-je” kind of trails off and the 2nd syllable in the second word “-log” sounds a bit like the “ch” in challah.
 If you’re still confused check out these audio examples.

 Why are they called war fries?

-The simplest explanation is that these fries look like a clash of different toppings and flavors, as if they are at war.
+The simplest explanation is that these fries look like a clash of different toppings and flavors as if they are fighting against each other at war.
 However, this is quite misleading because these flavors actually go quite harmoniously together.

 How can I make patatje oorlog (war fries)?

 Despite their intimidating name, war fries are actually very easy to make.
+Essentially, you just need to gather a handful of main ingredients and combine them.
 Check out this simple recipe to find out what you need to make this international street food at home.